 Be personable and build connection

-Your profile bio is your primary opportunity to connect with clients so avoid simply stating facts about your education and license.
-Use specific examples, speak to your ideal client’s personal experiences, and set clear expectations for them
+Your written bio is your primary opportunity to connect with clients, so avoid simply stating facts about your education and license.
+Use specific examples, speak to your ideal client’s personal experiences, and set clear expectations for them.

 Example: “I became a therapist because I’ve always been fascinated by the resilience of the human spirit.
 If you’re working through a challenge or setback, we’ll talk through what happened without judgment and identify what could help you keep going.” |